bjmt/yamtk/README.md

 ## yamconv

-Convert motifs between MEME, JASPAR, HOMER, and HOCOMOCO formats.
-The input format is auto-detected (same detector as the rest of yamtk); the output format is chosen with `-t`.
-Motifs are stored internally as PPMs; PCM-style outputs (JASPAR, HOCOMOCO) are scaled to integer counts using an `nsites` value preserved from the source when available, with `-N` as a fallback.
-Same-format conversion is allowed and acts as a normalizer.
+Convert motifs between the MEME, JASPAR, HOMER, and HOCOMOCO formats.
+The input format is auto-detected (using the same detector as the rest of yamtk), and the output format is chosen with `-t`.
+Internally the motifs are stored as PPMs; the PCM-style outputs (JASPAR, HOCOMOCO) are scaled back to integer counts using an `nsites` value, preserved from the source where available and falling back to `-N` otherwise.
+Same-format conversion is allowed too, where it simply acts as a normalizer.

 ### Usage